 When we think of the fantasy genre, we usually think of epic fantasy.
 Important quests to save the world.
 Royal families fighting for control of the kingdom.
 Spectacular magic battles.
 The aesthetic established by J.R.R Tolkien’s Lord of the Rings, let’s just say.

 This novel launched the Song of Ice and Fire series and upended the established tropes of 1990s-era epic fantasy.
 Let’s not forget that shocking death at the end!
-I know it’s hard to believe now in 2018, but back then, that was something of a fantasy no-no.
+I know it’s hard to believe now, but back then, that was something of a fantasy no-no.

 While good writing certainly permeates the fantasy genre, it’s not necessarily a requirement.
 Above all, we want a good story and as long as the prose is readable, that’s fine.
 Rothfuss’s debut novel showed us that an epic fantasy novel could feature not only good writing, it could showcase beautiful prose.
 But what’s most interesting about The Name of the Wind is its structure.
 We first meet Kvothe when he’s a broken man, after the battle has been fought.
 The mystery of how he got to that end point from his beginnings as an audacious prodigy is part of the series’s charm.